-Fun For Kids: Five Goals For Summer Break
+Five Goals For Summer Break with the Family

-This weekend we saw perfect weather until yesterday when we were hurled headlong into the most sweltering days of August.
-Spending the day outside sweating got me thinking about what I want out of this summer for my kids.
+This weekend we saw perfect weather until yesterday when we were hurled headlong into a sweltering day.
+Spending the day outside sweating got me thinking about what I want out of this upcoming summer for my kids.

 It’s no secret I have mixed feelings about summer.
 It’s hard for me to work with my kids at home and it’s been very difficult in the past to fill seven days a week for three straight months with stimulating activities.
 Still, I have high hopes for this summer because we’re in a neighborhood where children, get this, actually spontaneously play together.

 Without carpools or invitations or themes.
 I also think this summer will be less draining than summers past because my kids are at independent ages that make a lot of the physical work of parenting them a lot easier for me.

 My Family Goals for Summer:

 1. A Solo Bike Ride